Cecil C. Steiner: Life

 Cecil C. Steiner was born in Rancho Cucamonga, California in 1896.
 His father, Emil Steiner, had moved his family to California in 1904, settling in the Imperial Valley where they farmed their homestead near Brawley, California.
 Cecil rode a horse to a small country school of only 12 students.
-After graduating Brawley High School, he attended the University of California, Berkeley for his undergraduate education, commuting between Brawley and Berkeley, but this time in decidedly higher style on one of the very first Harley-Davidson motorcycles.
+After graduating Brawley High School, he attended the University of California, Berkeley for his undergraduate education, commuting between Brawley and Berkeley, but this time in decidedly higher style on one of the first Harley-Davidson motorcycles.

 Dr. Steiner then obtained his dental degree from the UCSF School of Dentistry at the age of 19.
 Soon after, he started working in Los Angeles with a local Orthodontist named Dr. Ray Robinson.
 Wishing to pursue formal orthodontic education, he sought out specialty training.
 Orthodontic schools of the era spent much time in maintenance of the primitive appliances then in use, often repairing and re-cementing bands owing to the crude nature of early materials and adhesives.
 He eventually went to Pasadena, California to meet and enroll himself in the nascent Angle School of Orthodontia.
 During the meeting, Dr. Edward Angle, an exacting and often strongly opinionated educator, asked Steiner questions about the naturalist Charles Darwin, which Steiner was unable to answer.
 Steiner was then summarily dismissed from the meeting, but Anna Angle, Edward's wife and decidedly more compassionate half, asked Steiner to read 20 books and to return for another meeting with Dr. Angle.
 He returned for that meeting and eventually became Angle's second student in his school in Pasadena.
 He obtained his certificate in 1921 and continued working with Angle after his graduation.
 While at the school Steiner worked on the Ribbon Arch appliance.